top of page

 Connecting Every Learner Every Day in Every Way for Success

-By Susie Randel Kneipp, principal at Kedron State School, published in The Queensland Principal magazine's September edition.
+By Susie Randel Kneipp, Principal at Kedron State School, published in The Queensland Principal magazine's September edition.

 In 2015 Kedron State School embarked on a journey to shift the discourse around redirecting student engagement both in and outside of the classroom.
 The intent was twofold: to unify the community – students, educators, and parents – with a shared metalanguage about student behaviour; and to positively frame redirection that children commonly interpret as punitive.
 Almost a decade later, this seed of change remains the most critical piece of long-term philosophical and pedagogical change within the school.
 The result is a whole-school focus on student wellbeing that drives learning.